Medicare Procedure and Patient Information

 ---|

-Dr. Reshama Navathe is a physician who specializes in maternal and fetal medicine.
+Dr. Reshama Navathe is a maternal and fetal medicine specialist in East Norriton Township, PA, Philadelphia, PA, and East Norriton, PA.
+She graduated from the University of Pennsylvania School of Medicine.
 Her areas of expertise include the following: colposcopy, menopause, and cystocele (bladder prolapse).
-She is affiliated with Jefferson Health.
-Dr. Navathe attended medical school at the University of Pennsylvania School of Medicine.
 Dr. Navathe is rated 4.5 stars (out of 5) by her patients.
-She seems to honor Blue California, Coventry, CIGNA Plans, and more.
-Jefferson Health reports that she is accepting new patients at her office in East Norriton Township, PA.
+Amerigroup, Blue California, and Coventry appears to be the insurance carriers that Dr. Navathe takes.
+She is professionally affiliated with Jefferson Health.
+According to Jefferson Health, Dr. Navathe is currently accepting new patients at her office in East Norriton Township, PA.